-Welcome to my two-part coverage of this year’s Toronto International Film Festival.
+Welcome to my coverage of this year’s Toronto International Film Festival highlighting the standouts of the film festival.
 This year’s more limited set of movies made for a much leaner lineup that allowed me to digest more movies than usual properly.
 I saw 3-4 movies a day, rather than the 6-8 movies I’m used to cramming in.
 I started the festival with Memoria (B+), a film that examined trauma from our brain’s link between sound and memory.
 Tilda Swinton was a transfixing match for director Apichatpong Weerasethakul, and she never allowed the slow-paced film to grow dull as it slowly builds to an incredible finale payoff.
 The accomplished sound design was also truly radical work that deserves proper recognition.

 One of the festival’s biggest surprises was Kenneth Branagh’s Belfast (Grade: A-).
 It gave us an exclusive glimpse inside the filmmaker’s childhood that had the childhood innocence of an Irish The Wonder Years-type intermixed with the growing civil unrest he and his family experienced in 1960s Ireland between the Protestants and Catholics.
 It’s a 90-minute movie jam-packed with so much emotion, and not a single moment feels unearned or manipulative.
 Jamie Dornan, in particular, is a career revelation in the role of the lead’s father.
 Dornan doesn’t trek after big showcase moments.
 Still, our empathy is transfixed as he’s so utterly charming while navigating work outside Belfast and raising a family.
 All at the same time, his home is being threatened by his community.
 It may have to come to the difficult decision to leave before it’s too late.
 Caitríona Balfe and young Jude Hill (who plays a likely inspired young version of Branagh himself) were both strong breakthrough acting performances, which are nothing short of revelations.